 Asopado is a sort of a cross between soup and paella.
-This Pressure Cooker Asopado is quick and easy to make and has a bright fresh flavor.
+This Pressure Cooker Asopado is quick and easy to make in an Insta Pot and has a bright fresh flavor.

 This Pressure Cooker Asopado recipe is slightly adapted from a recipe sent to me by Felicia, a Pressure Cooking Today reader.
 Felicia posted a comment on my Pressure Cooking Today Facebook Page saying she loves making Asopado in her pressure cooker.